 - Highly speculative and risky due to low trading volume, significant bid-ask spreads, and limited information availability;

-- Appealing to many investors since they allow them to buy a large number of shares hoping that they are buying the next Amazon or Apple and expect a large price increase in the future.
+- Appealing to many investors since it allows them to buy a large number of shares, hoping that they are buying the next Amazon or Apple and expect a large price increase in the future.

 It is worth noting that not all penny stocks are illiquid securities, and you might encounter a penny stock with a high trading volume.
 Some might be trading at meager prices following a sudden decrease in price due to many factors, such as stock splits and changes in the company’s operational outlook.
 Moreover, some companies have a large number of outstanding shares, and their stock’s fair value is within a low price range.